ASSEMBLY OF THE MARTIAL ARTS ACADEMY

 Jake Gergely, pictured at right.
 Bio coming soon

 Jason Thigpen, Pictured at right.
 Has been training at the academy since he was 12 years old.
-A martial arts enthusiast, Jason learns everything he can about the arts so he then share his knowledge with his students.
-Jason has trained in several disciplines which include Tae Kwon Do, Judo, Brazilian Jiu Jitsu, Capoeira and Inosanto style Kali.
+A martial arts enthusiast, Jason learns everything he can about the arts so he then can share his knowledge with his students.
+Jason has trained in several disciplines which include Tae Kwon Do, Judo, Brazilian Jiu Jitsu, Capoeira and Original Giron Escrima.
 With 18 years of experience in 2016, Jason was inducted into the USA MMA Hall of Fame.
+Some of my favorite qoutes come from Bruce Lee